Hengle/Nexus-Security.github.io/content/posts/2016-09-09-opensignal-3g-4g-5g-signal-wifi-speed.md

 OpenSignal 3G 4G & 5G Signal & WiFi Speed Test 6.4.0-1 APK For Android

 OpenSignal is a comprehensive mobile connectivity and network signal speed testing tool.
-Speed ââtest, including download, download and latency - for 3G, 4G / LTE, 5G and WiFi
+Speed test, including download, download and latency - for 3G, 4G / LTE, 5G and WiFi
 Find the best network provider in your area.
 Compare coverage on Sprint, T-Mobile, AT&T, Verizon and more.
 **Characteristics:**
 \* Test tab with speed test and video streaming quality to analyze mobile video performance with results for time spent in buffer, loading and playback